agilecrm/rest-api/api/TestAPI.md

 ###dev/api/campaigns/enroll/email
 Method: POST

-- It is used to add the campaign to a contact using the email address.
+- This is used when a campaign needs to be added to a contact (with an email address)

 ###Using curl
 ```sh